-Though these results should be added to the results of earlier efforts to reduce coercion previously reported by NASMHPD, which improves the picture substantially, facilities in Pennsylvania and Massachusetts experienced much greater reductions in the use of seclusion and restraints, even without the additional advocacy and expertise leant by SAMHSA and NASMHPD through federal policy development and the ARS grants.
+Though these results should be added to the results of earlier efforts to reduce coercion previously reported by NASMHPD, which improves the picture substantially, facilities in Pennsylvania and Massachusetts experienced much greater reductions in the use of seclusion and restraints even without the additional advocacy, expertise, and money leant by SAMHSA and NASMHPD through federal policy development and the ARS grants.
 Nonetheless, improvement was shown by each state that accepted a grant and worked to reduce coercion in its stewardship of people in treatment.
-The Hawthorne effect probably produced some of the immediate improvement in a bad situation, and NASMHPD officials doubted that the effects were sustained after the grant program ended.
-But there are insufficient data to demonstrate this.
+The Hawthorne effect probably produced some of the immediate improvement in a bad situation, and NASMHPD officials doubt that the effects were sustained after the grant program ended and the states stopped reporting their rates of use of seclusion and restraint.
+There are (therefore) insufficient data to demonstrate this.
 MHA’s commitment is to keep attention focused in order to prevent a return to the coercive practices that we all now know are unnecessary as well as futile and harmful.

 The Safewards Model

 Finland, Australia, and the United Kingdom have undertaken recent systematic programs to reduce the use of coercion in mental health treatment.29 The experience in the United Kingdom has focused on the “Safewards Model.”
 This model is well-articulated and depicts six domains of originating factors: the staff team, the physical environment, outside hospital, the patient community, patient characteristics and the regulatory framework.
 These domains give risk to “flashpoints,” which have the capacity to trigger conflict and/or containment.